-Phil litigates a wide range of business-related disputes, with an emphasis on real estate and shareholder litigation.
+Phil litigates a wide range of disputes, with an emphasis on commercial real estate litigation, shareholder litigation, and business-related appeals.
 In the real estate and shareholder arenas, Phil has represented clients in lawsuits involving lease interpretation and enforcement, land use, real estate purchases, shareholder buyouts, and fiduciary duties in privately-held companies.
 He has also represented clients in breach of contract, unfair competition, professional malpractice, employment, intellectual property, and trade secret cases.

 Phil represents both plaintiffs and defendants.
 His clients include individuals, small businesses, and large corporations.

 Phil has appeared in multiple state and federal courts and before arbitration panels.
 In addition to winning cases at the trial court level, he is an accomplished appellate lawyer, having successfully argued for his clients in several courts of appeal.